Victim & Survivor

 - Resentencing of juvenile offenders serving a life sentence without the possibility of parole.

-The classification score determines the type of facility where the inmate will be housed.
+The classification score determines the type of facility where the offender will be housed.
 This score may change over time based on individual behavior and specific case factors.
-Because of this change, an inmate may be transferred to a different institution.
+Because of this change, an offender may be transferred to a different institution.

 Note: CDCR does not notify victims when a transfer takes place.

-Education and vocational programs are available to inmates.
-An inmate may obtain a GED or a certificate of completion.
-These programs also qualify an inmate for work time credits and continued participation is dependent on the offender’s good behavior.
+Education and vocational programs are available to offenders.
+An offender may obtain a GED or a certificate of completion.
+These programs also qualify an offender for work time credits and continued participation is dependent on the offender’s good behavior.